transparency-dev/incubator/vindex/cmd/logandmap/README.md

 ## Verifiable Index: Log & Map

-This is a demo of using a [Tessera][] Verifiable Log as the Input Log, with all entries indexed into a [Verifiable Index](../../README.md).
+This is a demo of using a [Tessera][] Verifiable Log as the Input Log, with all entries indexed by a [Verifiable Index](../../README.md).

 [tlog-tiles]: https://c2sp.org/tlog-tiles
 [Tessera]: https://github.com/transparency-dev/tessera